elnehr/birkenpollen/README.md

 4. The data is saved as data/pollen_area.csv with the format: image, pixel_area, area.
 The masks created in the process are saved in data/masks.

+## Measure Pollen Area

+1. Put the images of the pollen that should be analyzed in data/images/

+2. Run analyze/get_images_with_masks.py

+3. The images with a grey overlay for the masks are saved in data/images_with_masks/

 ## Measure Model Performance on your dataset

 1. Follow the steps to measure pollen area.

-2. Put the manually segmented masks in the data/masks_manual/ folder.
+2. Put the manually segmented masks in the data/masks_manual/ directory.
 The masks should have a tranparent background and white when a pixel belongs to the pollen.
 The masks have to have the same file name as the associated picture.
 E.g. [GIMP](https://www.gimp.org/) can be used to create the masks.

 3. Run analyze/area_test.py